Treating Vein Diseases in Virginia

 - Swelling of the lower legs and ankles, especially after long periods of standing

-It is estimated that roughly 40% of Americans struggle with chronic venous insufficiency.
+It is estimated that roughly 40% of Americans struggle with chronic venous insufficiency as a result of a vein disease.
 This condition, however, is more common in those over 50 years of age and is somewhat more prevalent in women than men.
 Especially at risk are those who sit or stand for prolonged periods of time.

 Chronic venous insufficiency can lead to a number of vein conditions that we can treat at Virginia Vein Care.